bhumikiapunjabi2294/BigData/Final_Project/README.md

 **SEVIR Dataset- Data as a Service- Swagger and Streamlit Integration**

-I **Implemented Serverless FastAPI with AWS Lambda and API Gateway to make it availabe on Cloud**
+I-  **Implemented Serverless FastAPI with AWS Lambda and API Gateway to make it availabe on Cloud**

 Created a FastAPI application and converted it to an AWS Lambda.
 Setup API Gateway to route all requests to Lambda proxy and deployed Lambda Proxy API
 Finally deployed the API in order for the endpoint to be public.